Suraj2767/AI-Enabled-Portable-ECG/README.md

 The project uses Machine Learning to classify ECG heartbeat patterns.

-Initially, a **Random Forest classifier** was used for classification.
+Initially, a **Random Forest classifier** is used for classification.

 Instead of directly feeding the entire ECG waveform into the classifier, numerical features are extracted from each heartbeat.

 ### Features used

-1. Mean
+The final embedded model uses 84 ECG features.

+The feature set includes:

+Record-normalized amplitude characteristics
+Maximum and minimum amplitude
+Peak-to-peak amplitude
-2. Standard deviation
+Standard deviation
-3. Maximum value
-4. Minimum value
-5. Peak-to-peak value
-6. RMS (Root Mean Square)
+RMS
+Median
+IQR
+ECG waveform shape characteristics
+Maximum and mean slope
+Peak positions
+Zero-crossing information
+QRS-width related information
+Downsampled waveform characteristics
+RR-interval ratios

 These features form the input vector for the Random Forest model.